BensonLaur/image-storage/README.md

 ```

-it will shows in this way
+it will be displayed in this way

 <img src="https://github.com/BensonLaur/image-storage/raw/master/BesLyric%20project/BesLyric%20demo.png" width="70%" height="70%">